The hardware and bandwidth for this mirror is donated by METANET, the Webhosting and Full Service-Cloud Provider.

 The goal of StempCens

-a censored or missing data in spatio-temporal models using the SAEM
+spatio-temporal models with censored or missing data using the SAEM

 algorithm (Delyon, Lavielle, and Moulines 1999).
 This algorithm is a

-stochastic approximation of the widely used EM algorithm and an
+stochastic approximation of the widely used EM algorithm and is

-important tool for models in which the E-step does not have an analytic
+particularly useful for models in which the E-step does not have an

-spatio-temporal covariance matrix and the effective range for an
+covariance matrix and the effective range for an isotropic spatial

 You can install the released version of StempCens from CRAN with: